 - 8.1.
-Personal Liability Under §24-30-202(3), C.R.S., any person(s) who incurs, orders or votes for an obligation or makes a payment which creates a Statutory Violation shall be personally liable for such obligation, unless the contractor payment subject to the Statutory Violation is approved by the State Controller and the State Controller permits the State Agency or Institution of Higher Education to make payment to the contractor without recovering the amount of that payment from the person(s) who incurred, ordered or voted for an obligation or made a payment which created the Statutory Violation. - 8.2.
-Payment Prohibition - 8.2.1.
-A State Agency or Institution of Higher Education shall not make payments to a contractor that is subject to a Statutory Violation, unless and until the contractor payment subject to the violation has been approved by the State Controller. - 8.2.2.
-Agencies may pay bills for Commercial Card statements to the bank to ensure timely payment without determining whether these payments are subject to a Statutory Violation.
-Agencies shall reconcile Commercial Card statements and request ratification by the State Controller for any Statutory Violations included in these statements. - 8.3.
+Personal Liability Under §24-30-202(3), C.R.S., any person(s) who incurs, orders or votes for an obligation or makes a payment which creates a Statutory Violation shall be personally liable for such obligation, unless the contractor payment subject to the statutory violation is approved by the State Controller and the State Controller permits the agency or Institution of Higher Education to make payment to the contractor without recovering the amount of that payment from the person(s) who incurred, ordered or voted for an obligation or made a payment which created the Statutory Violation. - 8.2.
+Payment Prohibition A State Agency or Institution of Higher Education shall not make payments to a contractor that are subject to a statutory violation, unless and until the contractor payment subject to the violation has been approved by the State Controller. - 8.3.
 Commitment Voucher Modification Provision A State Agency or Institution of Higher Education shall not modify any requirements related to the work contained in a Commitment Voucher if that Commitment Voucher is subject to an unapproved Statutory Violation. - 8.4.
-Approval Allowing Contractor Payment The State Controller or an authorized delegate of the State Controller, in that individual's sole discretion, may retroactively approve a Commitment Voucher supporting the expenditure or obligation creating a Statutory Violation, and allow payment to the contractor if the State Controller or delegate finds all of the following: - 8.4.1.
+Approval Allowing Contractor Payment The State Controller or an authorized delegate of the State Controller, in that individual's sole discretion, may approve a retroactive Commitment Voucher supporting the expenditure or obligation creating a Statutory Violation, and allow payment to the contractor if that individual finds all of the following: - 8.4.1.
 The prices or rates are fair and reasonable; - 8.4.2.
 The amount of the expenditure is authorized by the appropriation and allotment to which it will be charged and is within the unencumbered balance available within that allotment; - 8.4.3.
 The State Agency or Institution of Higher Education provides a written explanation in accordance with the State Controller Contract, Grant, and Purchase Order Policies; and - 8.4.4.
-The contractor did not act in bad faith or in a fraudulent manner.
+The contractor did not act in bad faith or in a fraudulent manner. - 8.5.
+Removal of Personal Liability As part of any approval allowing contractor payment, the State Controller or an authorized delegate of the State Controller, in that individual's sole discretion, may permit the State Agency or Institution of Higher Education to make payment to the contractor without recovering the amount of that payment from the person(s) who incurred, ordered, or voted for an obligation or made a payment which created the Statutory Violation if that individual finds of the following:

-- 8.5.
-Ratification of Statutory Violation Removal of Personal Liability As part of any approval allowing contractor payment, the State Controller or an authorized delegate of the State Controller, in that individual's sole discretion, may permit the State Agency or Institution of Higher Education to make payment to the contractor without recovering the amount of that payment from the person(s) who incurred, ordered, or voted for an obligation or made a payment which created the Statutory Violation if that individual finds all of the following: - 8.5.1.
+- 8.5.1.
 The violation does not show a willful disregard of law, rules, policies or regulations on the part of the person(s) who incurred, ordered, or voted for an obligation, or who made a payment which created the Statutory Violation; - 8.5.2.
 The violation happened accidentally or was unavoidable through no fault of the person(s) who incurred, ordered, or voted for an obligation, or who made a payment which created the Statutory Violation; and - 8.5.3.
-The State Agency or Institution of Higher Education has requested permission to make the payment without recovering the amount of the payment from the person(s) who incurred, ordered, or voted for an obligation or who made a payment that created the Statutory Violation. - 8.6.
-Fiscal Rule Violation Ratification If the State Controller or an authorized delegate of the State Controller approves a retroactive Commitment Voucher supporting the expenditure or obligation creating a Statutory Violation, then that approval shall also constitute a ratification of the violation of this Fiscal Rule. - 8.7.
-Federal Awards and Pre-award costs If a federal award includes a prohibition on preaward costs, the State Controller cannot ratify pre-award costs as part of a statutory violation.
+The agency or Institution of Higher Education has requested permission to make the payment without recovering the amount of the payment from the person(s) who incurred, ordered, or voted for an obligation or who made a payment which created the Statutory Violation. - 8.6.
+Fiscal Rule Violation Ratification If the State Controller or an authorized delegate of the State Controller approves a retroactive Commitment Voucher supporting the expenditure or obligation creating a Statutory Violation, then that approval shall also constitute a ratification of the violation of this Fiscal Rule.